nathanl/searchlight/README.md

 Searchlight helps you build searches from options via Ruby methods that you write.

-Searchlight can work with any ORM or object that allows chaining search methods.
+Searchlight can work with any ORM or object that can build a query using chained methods (eg, ActiveRecord's `.where(...).where(...).limit(...)`).
 It comes with modules for integrating with ActiveRecord and ActionView, but can easily be used in any Ruby program.

 [![Build Status](https://api.travis-ci.org/nathanl/searchlight.png?branch=master)](https://travis-ci.org/nathanl/searchlight)
 [![Code Climate](https://codeclimate.com/github/nathanl/searchlight.png)](https://codeclimate.com/github/nathanl/searchlight)